DimitriDaSilva/42_minishell/README.md

 So we can type `./minishell` to enter our minishell then `./minishell` again.
 We will then have to exit twice to finish all our programs.

 ### **DREAM TEAM**
-This project was done in pairs, which was an amazing opportunity to learn how to better use github (I'll also add a few commands to showcase our workflow in this document):
+This project was done in pairs.
+It taught us how to write cleaner code so that it can be easily used by our coding partner.
+We also learned the ancient art of the gitflow to smoothly sail through the new features and the nagging bugs.

-I really want to thank Dimitri for everything he taught me about commenting code, for his amazing VSCode Snippets, his patience and dedication!
+I'd like to thank Gonçalo for the hard work he put in and for his commitment to write clean and sexy code.
+Keep sharing your knowledge like you brillantly did with this sweet README.
-I couldn't have asked for a better team mate!
+It was great working with you buddy!
+May we code together again at 42 or for a cool project!

 #### Our work was generally split in the following way:
 <br>